Revista de la

 August 2022

-Editors: Guillermo Cortiñas (managing editor, Universidad de Buenos Aires); Renato Iturriaga (CIMAT, Guanajuato, Mexico); Andrea Nahmod (University of Massachusetts, Amherst, USA); Jimmy Petean (CIMAT, Guanajuato, Mexico); Arturo Pianzola (University of Alberta, Canada and Universidad CAECE, Argentina); Cecilia Salgado (University of Groningen, Netherlands and Universidade Federal do Rio de Janeiro, Brazil); Soledad Torres (CIMFAV-INGEMAT, Universidad de Valparaíso, Chile); Bernardo Uribe (Universidad del Norte, Colombia); Steven Weintraub (Lehigh University, Bethlehem, USA).
+Guest editors: Guillermo Cortiñas (managing editor, Universidad de Buenos Aires); Renato Iturriaga (CIMAT, Guanajuato, Mexico); Andrea Nahmod (University of Massachusetts, Amherst, USA); Jimmy Petean (CIMAT, Guanajuato, Mexico); Arturo Pianzola (University of Alberta, Canada and Universidad CAECE, Argentina); Cecilia Salgado (University of Groningen, Netherlands and Universidade Federal do Rio de Janeiro, Brazil); Soledad Torres (CIMFAV-INGEMAT, Universidad de Valparaíso, Chile); Bernardo Uribe (Universidad del Norte, Colombia); Steven Weintraub (Lehigh University, Bethlehem, USA).

 Front matter

 Preface.
-Guillermo Cortiñas i
+Guillermo Cortiñas

 On a differential intermediate value property.
 Matthias Aschenbrenner, Lou van den Dries, and Joris van der Hoeven